 - Why social media share counts can be totally unreliable

-- The metric that gives you better UX data than share counts
+- The data type that gives you better UX data than share counts

-- A step-by-step method for the tactical use of scroll depth
+- A step-by-step method for the tactical use of scroll maps

-- An on-page example of a scroll test heat map
+- An on-page example of a scroll map

-- A list of the 10 most important scroll depth factors
+- A list of the 10 most important scroll map factors

 This could be one of the most important analytics updates you make all year.
 Let’s get started.